Step by Step: How to Decorate a Christmas Tree With Ribbon

-Want a beautiful, full Christmas tree?
-Let me teach you my step-by-step tutorial on how to decorate a Christmas tree with ribbon to get that designer look you’re after and add a pop of color to your tree!
+Want a stunning, full Christmas tree?
+In this step-by-step tutorial, I’ll show you how to decorate your tree with ribbon to achieve that designer look and add a pretty pop of color and texture!

 Watch this video to learn the start-to-finish, step-by-step method to decorate a Christmas tree.